 Step 12: Build Your Team

 If you’re starting out as a solopreneur from a home office, you may not need any employees.
 But as your business grows, you will likely need to hire other DJs and other workers to fill various roles.
 The other DJs have to be as good as you are and represent your brand.
-If customers are hiring you for you as an individual performer, you will probably not be able to add more DJs.
+But if customers are hiring you for you as an individual performer, you will probably not be able to add more DJs.
 Potential positions for a mobile DJ business include:

 Step 13: Run a Mobile DJ Business – Start Making Money!

 Mobile DJ Business FAQs